Fixce154/ColombusLearningV2/replit.md

 - **Registration Workflow**: Consultants express interest (which can be auto-validated if approved), RH approves, then enroll in sessions with priority selection, seniority validation, and capacity checking.
 - **Session Management**: Defined capacity limits, real-time enrollment tracking, status states (open, full, completed, cancelled), instructor assignment.
 - **RH Administration**: Comprehensive CRUD interfaces for formations, sessions, and consultants, including consultant archiving and hard deletion with associated data cleanup.
-- **Instructor Features**: Instructors can view assigned formations, manage teaching availability (placeholder), and view scheduled sessions.
+- **Instructor Features**: Instructors can view assigned formations, manage teaching availability with multi-date selection and duration validation, and view scheduled sessions.
 They can also self-assign/unassign formations to teach.
+- **Instructor Availability System**: Complete CRUD interface for instructors to set availability dates for formations they teach.
+Includes dual validation (client and server) for future dates only (same day at midnight allowed) and exact date count matching formation duration (e.g., "2 jours" requires exactly 2 dates).
+Real-time validation messages indicate missing or excess dates with precise feedback.

 ## External Dependencies